This page will be updated continuously to reflect the most recent information. This page was last updated on March 12, 2021.

 Small Business Administration (SBA) Assistance

-Factsheets about the SBA’s paycheck protection loans and other SBA programs are available on Senator Schatz’s website.
+Factsheets about the SBA’s paycheck protection and other SBA loan programs are available on Senator Schatz’s website.

 Companies may not receive payments from both of these NOAA and SBA programs for the same COVID-19 impact.
 Companies should determine which program is better for their needs.